heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 <!-- _class: lead -->

-More details for this section in the [course material][course-material].
+More details for this section in the [course material][course].
 You can find other resources and alternatives as well.

 ### Concurrent safe variable types and data structures in Java

-- A thread-safe variable type and/or data structure is a variable type/data structure that can be accessed by multiple threads at the same time
+- A thread-safe variable type and/or data structure is a variable type/data structure that can be accessed by multiple threads at the same time.
-- Java provides several thread-safe variable types and data structures
+- Java provides several thread-safe variable types and data structures.

 ![bg right:40%](https://images.unsplash.com/photo-1552879890-3a06dd3a06c2?fit=crop&h=720)

 ---

 - **Variables types**:
-  - `AtomicBoolean` instead of `boolean`/`Boolean`
+  - `AtomicBoolean` instead of `boolean`/`Boolean`.
-  - `AtomicInteger` instead of `int`/`Integer`
+  - `AtomicInteger` instead of `int`/`Integer`.
-  - `AtomicLong` instead of `long`/`Long`
+  - `AtomicLong` instead of `long`/`Long`.
 - **Data structures**:
-  - `ConcurrentHashMap` instead of `HashMap`
+  - `ConcurrentHashMap` instead of `HashMap`.
-  - `ConcurrentLinkedQueue` instead of `LinkedList`
+  - `ConcurrentLinkedQueue` instead of `LinkedList`.
-  - `CopyOnWriteArrayList` instead of `ArrayList`
+  - `CopyOnWriteArrayList` instead of `ArrayList`.
-  - `CopyOnWriteArraySet` instead of `HashSet`
+  - `CopyOnWriteArraySet` instead of `HashSet`.

 ---

-- Multiple concurrent variable types and/or data structures can be co-dependent
+- Multiple concurrent variable types and/or data structures can be co-dependent.
-- You must use them together with locks (the equivalent to mutexes and semaphores in C/C++) to avoid inconsistencies
+- You must use them together with locks (the equivalent to mutexes and semaphores in C/C++) to avoid inconsistencies.

-Locks will not be covered (and not expected to be used) in this course but you can find additional information in the [course material][course-material].
+Locks will not be covered (and not expected to be used) in this teaching unit but you can find additional information in the [course material][course].

 ![bg right:40%](https://images.unsplash.com/photo-1627832703630-22c0798ae17e?q=80&w=2487?fit=crop&h=720)